Effective TMJ Dysfunction Treatment with Physiotherapy in Downtown Edmonton

 If you notice any of these symptoms, it means that you need to see a healthcare provider.
 A physiotherapist is one of the best bets to take care of your Temporomandibular joint disorder.
 Physiotherapists at In Step Physical Therapy will help create a treatment plan to address your TMJ dysfunction.

-How will a physiotherapist diagnose TMJ dysfunction?
+How will a Physiotherapist Diagnose TMJ Dysfunction?

 When you visit us at In Step Physical Therapy downtown Edmonton for a TMJ dysfunction diagnosis, a physiotherapist will be assigned to you.
 After which, the physiotherapist will ask you several questions relating to your medical history.
 Then a series of physical tests and examinations will be carried out.